-The map may be zoomed using zoom buttons in the toolbar.
+The map may scrolled by dragging it with mouse or zoomed using zoom buttons in the toolbar.
 The tooltips may be used to identify toolbar buttons.
 The directional buttons in the upper left corner of the map may be used to scroll the map.
 The GLG GIS Object takes a complete care of the map display, automatically generating Map Server requests to re-generate the map image when the map is panned or zoomed.

 A touch action performed on touch and drag is controlled by the Touch Action selection buttons that will be shown when this page is displayed on a mobile device.

 To run the demo locally from your own server, the GLG Map Server has to be setup on that server.
 If the map server is not set up, the map image will be missing.

 Refer to the map_server/README.txt file in the GLG installation directory for details.
 The demo source code also needs to be modified to set the SuppliedMapServerURL variable to point to your map server URL.